 Self Reflection Templates (Word format)

-The framework within the SPPP Guide outlines ten core domains which together aim to describe what it means to be a "good doctor".
+The SPPP Guide outlines ten core domains which together aim to describe what it means to be a "good doctor".
 The central component of this framework is medical expertise, which reflects the specific knowledge and skills of our chosen specialty area.

-The SPPP Guide is primarily a self-reflection tool for use by individuals to help them understand their own performance.
-Although there may be many ways to use this framework, we anticipate most will use it proactively to plan their continuing professional development (CPD) activities.
+The SPPP Guide is primarily a self reflection tool for use by individuals to help them understand their own performance.
+Although there may be many ways to use this framework, we anticipate most will use it to plan their Continuing Professional Development (CPD) activities.